Alexander Sarnavskiy: Absolute Championship Berkut

 Sarnavskiy faced Ustarmagomed Gadzhidaudov on September 17, 2016, at ACB 45: Silva vs. Magomedsharipov.
 He lost the fight by knockout in the second round.

 Sarnavskiy faced Ramazan Esenbaev on December 18, 2016, at ACB 50: Rasulov vs. Goltsov.
 He won thefight via TKO in the third round.

 Sarnavskiy faced Eduard Vartanyan on April 15, 2017, at ACB 57: Payback.
 He lost the fight via submission in the second round.

 Sarnavskiy faced Shamil Nikaev at ACB 80 on February 16, 2018.
 He lost the bout via split decision.

-Bouncing back from the loss, Sarnavskiy knocked out Herdeson Batista on November 10, 2018 at ACB 90.
+Bouncing back from the loss, Sarnavskiy knocked out Herdeson Batista on November 10, 2018, at ACB 90.

-Sarnavskiy faced Aurel Pirtea on December 14, 2019 at ACA 103.
+Sarnavskiy faced Aurel Pirtea on December 14, 2019, at ACA 103.
 He won the bout, knocking out Aurel in the third round.

-In the title fight at ACA 111 on September 29, 2020 for the ACA Lightweight Championship, he lost to the champion Abdul-Aziz Abdulvakhabov by unanimous decision, breaking his arm during the bout.
+In the title fight at ACA 111 on September 29, 2020, for the ACA Lightweight Championship, he lost to the champion Abdul-Aziz Abdulvakhabov by unanimous decision, breaking his arm during the bout.

 In his first bout post recovery and title bout loss, Sarnavskiy faced Artem Damkovskiy at ACA 118 on February 26, 2021.
 He won the bout via rear-naked choke at the end of the first round.

-Sarnavskiy faced Rashid Magomedov on September 24, 2021 at ACA 129: Sarnavskiy vs. Magomedov.
+Sarnavskiy faced Rashid Magomedov on September 24, 2021, at ACA 129: Sarnavskiy vs. Magomedov.
 He won the close bout via split decision.

-Sarnavskiy faced Herdeson Batista on May 21, 2022 at ACA 139.
+Sarnavskiy faced Herdeson Batista on May 21, 2022, at ACA 139.
 He won the bout via TKO stoppage under a minute into the bout.

+Post ACA

+Sarnavskiy faced Magomed Sulumov on February 23, 2024, at AMC Fight Nights 123 for the AMC Lightweight Championship, despite being hurt in the first round, Sarnavskiy came back to win the title and the bout via rear-naked choke in the third round.